THUeeY/THUeeY.github.io/_pages/about.md

   - /about.html
 ---

-I am excited to soon join **Duke** University as a PhD student in the MEMS program in Sping 2025, under the supervision of [Prof. Xiaoyue Ni](https://pratt.duke.edu/people/xiaoyue-ni).
+I am a first-year Ph.D. student in the MEMS program at Duke University, under the supervision of [Prof. Xiaoyue Ni](https://pratt.duke.edu/people/xiaoyue-ni).

 In 2024, I received my master's degree in the Department of Electronic Engineering at Tsinghua University, where I was advised by [Prof. Ji Wu](https://www.ee.tsinghua.edu.cn/en/info/1064/1273.htm).
 In 2021, I completed my undergraduate studies in the same department at Tsinghua University.